Find Affordable College Courses

 Read More…

-Minnesota State University - Moorhead did quite well in this year’s ranking of the best places for film, video and photographic arts students to get a bachelor’s degree.
-It came in at #6 on the list.
-Located in the suburb of Moorhead, MSU Moorhead is a public school with a moderately-sized student population.
+Minnesota State University - Moorhead came in at #6 in this year’s edition of the Best Value Film, Video & Photographic Arts Bachelor’s Degree Schools in the Plains States Region ranking.
+Located in the medium-sized suburb of Moorhead, MSU Moorhead is a public college with a moderately-sized student population.

 MSU Moorhead undergraduate students pay an average of $17,564 in tuition and fees each year.